-Margin Clause: % 120
+Margin Clause: 120%

 Description of Property:

-Building located at 125 Market St., Pleasantville, CA
+Building located at: 125 Market St., Pleasantville, CA

-How It Works
+How a Margin Clause Works

-In this example, the building and personal property located at 125 Market St. are subject to a margin clause percentage of 120 per cent.
+The building and personal property located at 125 Market Street in this example are subject to a margin clause percentage of 120%.
 The insurer uses this percentage to calculate the maximum loss payable for each type of property.

 The insurer calculates the maximum loss payable by multiplying the margin clause percentage by the value of the damaged property.
-That value is based on the latest statement of values you provided to your insurer.
+That value is based on the latest statement of values you've provided to your insurer.

-- Building at Premises #1 (125 Market St.): $1 million.
+- The building at Premises #1 (125 Market St.): $1 million.

 - Business Personal Property at Premises #1: $500,000.

-- Building at Premises #2 (250 Market St.): $1 million.
+- The building at Premises #2 (250 Market St.): $1 million.